 Rug Size Guide: Mastering Rug Sizes for Every Area of Your Home

-As an interior designer, I always highlight the importance of selecting the proper area rug size for each room in your home.
+As a designer, I always highlight the importance of choosing the right area rug size for each room in your home.
 The right rug can elevate aesthetics, comfort, and functionality.
 However, an improperly sized rug can make a space feel off-balance and undo all your efforts.

 As told by Gemma Johnstone from The Spruce, "There are lots of benefits to using area rugs in your home.
 Whether it's to introduce an anchoring focal point, create cohesion and character, or for comfort, warmth, or noise reduction, these floor coverings are functional and fashionable.
 But if you make a misstep with rug size, it can turn a room from refined to off-balance."